Kickstart your California road trip with the Hertz Ride ‘n’ Seek treasure hunt

 California dreaming?
-Turn that dream into a reality this Easter with Hertz.
+Turn that dream into a reality with Hertz.
 The Golden State is perfect for a family road trip, especially if you like glittery cities and movie star moments, endless beaches, awe-inspiring mountains and National Parks, cute seaside towns and fantastic food.
 Hertz has created the perfect way to experience it with your kids.

 Visit Hertz Ride ‘n’ Seek between now and the 1st of June 2019, select California on the interactive map and you’ll see a range of 10 family-friendly destinations including Los Angeles, San Diego and San Francisco.
 Tick as many as you like and click ‘Start Your Trip’ to see 10 different iconic sights for you to seek.